Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 **++Asymptote++:** ...What is a *‘Bozo’?*

 **++Cynosure++:** Bozo is its name.
 The animal in question is allegedly a category two bred symbiont species native to Earth known as a *‘dog’* but those are usually smaller than any sophont.
-Bozo is abnormally large… and abnormally intelligent.
+Bozo is abnormally large... and abnormally intelligent.

 **++0011++:** Bred for what purpose?